 A chasing career was planned, and the first run at Wetherby gave the gallant grey a first taste of the big fences.
 He seemed to relish the task, and finished third.

-Back at the Yorkshire venue in November, on a dark and wet Autumn day, Silver lined up for the two mile novices chase.
+Back at the Yorkshire venue in November, on a dark and wet Autumn day, Silver Socks lined up for the two mile novices chase.

 Still in touch and turning for home, he hit the last open ditch.
 Everything happened very quickly, but he appeared to slip on landing.
 He was immediately pulled up and jockey Richard McGrath leapt from the stricken grey.
-Silver had not hit the deck but the damage was clear to see, as he has suffered a horrific fracture of his near fore.
+Silver Socks had not hit the deck but the damage was clear to see, as he has suffered a horrific fracture of his near fore.

-Such a break is not repairable and under vet's instructions Silver was put down on the spot.
+Such a break is not repairable and under vet's instructions Silver Socks was put down on the spot.

-Silver will be remembered for all the fun we had with him, particularly his amazing spell on the all weather in February 2001.
+He will be remembered for all the fun we had with him, particularly his amazing spell on the all weather in February 2001.